adonyssantos/mysql-projects/README.md

 # MySQL Projects

-🗄️ My MySQL projects that I did in high school.
+These are MySQL practices that I did in high school (2019-2020).